nicholasf/exercises/README.md

-# go-exercises
+# exercises
-Just a collection of small Go revisions.
+Just a collection of small exercises in whichever language.